yiorgosfil/3langs/README.md

 ## Overview

-This repository contains a collection of small, self-contained programs written in **JavaScript**, **Go**, and **Python**.
-Each program demonstrates solutions to simple problems, algorithm implementations, or concepts in programming.
-The goal is to explore language-specific features, patterns, and techniques.
+This repository contains a collection of small, self-contained programs written in **JavaScript**, **PHP**, and **Python**.
+Each program demonstrates solutions to simple problems, algorithm implementations, and concepts in programming.
+The goal is to explore language-specific features, programming patterns and techniques, and deepen my knowledge and understanding on these programming languages.

 ---